Matrix42AG/shim-review/README.md

 build.log

 *******************************************************************************
-### What changes were made since your SHIM was last signed?
+### What changes were made in the distro's secure boot chain since your SHIM was last signed?
+For example, signing new kernel's variants, UKI, systemd-boot, new certs, new CA, etc..
 *******************************************************************************
-`Update shim version to 15.7`
-We're not making changes to the shim, we download the source and build it using the option for VENDOR_CERT_FILE and DEFAULT_LOADER.
-We're updating the vendor EV certificate because the last certificate has expired.
+We switched to shim-15.8 added a new vendor certificate (because the old one was expired) and updated .sbat

 *******************************************************************************
 ### What is the SHA256 hash of your final SHIM binary?
 *******************************************************************************
-50501d79a8ecc1648ed4418e5a35207feb08b797f4387ab1876e7e29abdc0b51 (sha256sum shim.efi)
+7409c799415b69dfc6222a844b072f79aa14f5b57f1bea07a442c17d74390b33

 *******************************************************************************
 ### How do you manage and protect the keys used in your SHIM?